-Note about links for Brené's books: I have placed the book links for your convenience.
+Note about links for Dr Brené Brown's power of vulnerability books: I have placed the book links for your convenience.
 I may receive a small affiliate commission for purchases made through these links.
 My commission doesn't impact your price in any way.

 "I spent a lot of years trying to outrun or outsmart vulnerability by making things certain and definite, black and white, good and bad.